-Trump’s Worst Moments From His “60 Minutes” Interview
+Trump's worst moments from his "60 Minutes" interview

 Trump defends his friendship with North Korean dictator Kim Jong-Un:

-While appearing visibly irritated as Stahl read from a list of human rights violations committed by the North Korean leader, Trump told Stahl that he was “not a baby” and that he was aware of Kim’s record.
-Trump also claimed that it was only a “figure of speech” when he publicly declared that he and Kim had fallen in love.
+Visibly irritated as Stahl read from a list of human rights violations committed by the North Korean leader, Trump told Stahl he was “not a baby” and that he was aware of Kim’s record.
+Trump also claimed it was only a “figure of speech” when he publicly declared that he and Kim had fallen in love.

 “I trust him.
 That doesn’t mean I can’t be proven wrong,” President Trump says of his relationship with North Korea’s Kim Jong Un.
 “I get along with him really well.”
 See the president’s full interview with Lesley Stahl tonight at 7:30 ET/7 PT. https://t.co/UNHUaJhIIs pic.twitter.com/mwdWFlQB9h